MIP Smyk

-The MIP Smyk, MIP from the initials of its Polish designers with Smyk meaning Brat or Kid, was an aerodynamically refined motor glider designed and built at Warsaw Technical University from 1935.
+The MIP Smyk, MIP from the initials of its Polish designers with Smyk meaning Brat or Kid, was an aerodynamically refined motor glider designed and built at the Warsaw Technical University from 1935.

 Design and development

 The Smyk was designed by three students of the Warsaw Technical University, Ludwig Moczarski, Jan Idźkowski and Jerzy Ploszajski, as a diploma project.
 Their objective was a low-power motor glider with the lowest possible drag.

 The result was a wooden, shoulder wing cantilever monoplane with a retractable undercarriage, powered by a 16-24 hp Scott Flying Squirrel AS-2 inverted, air-cooled, twin-cylinder, two-stroke engine.
 Its one piece, tapered wing, which had an aspect ratio of 7.7, contained a plywood covered torsion box from the main spar around the leading edge.
 Behind the torsion box the wing was fabric covered.
 An auxiliary rear spar carried long span, tapered ailerons.
 The wing's deepened, wholly ply-covered centre-section blended wing roots into the upper fuselage.

 The Smyk's cockpit was immediately ahead of the wing main spar within a reinforced cut-out in the torsion box, its rear-hinged transparency closely following the wing profile.
 The Squirrel engine was conventionally cowled in the nose, with a fuel tank in the centre of the wing behind the main spar.
 The central part of the fuselage was an oval section, plywood-covered, semi-monocoque structure but the rear fuselage was aluminum-covered for easy inspection of the rear control surface cabling.
 Its fin was a ply-covered integral part of the fuselage and carried a fabric covered rudder; the tapered, blunt-tipped, cantilever horizontal tail with inset elevators was mounted at mid-fuselage.